ietf-wg-acme/acme/draft-ietf-acme-acme.md

 non-administrative users to write to .well-known, any user can claim to own the web server's hostname by responding to an HTTP challenge, and likewise for TLS configuration and TLS SNI.
-Similarly, if a server that can be used for ACME validation is compromised by a malicious actor, then that malicious acter can use that access to obtain certificates via ACME.
+Similarly, if a server that can be used for ACME validation is compromised by a malicious actor, then that malicious actor can use that access to obtain certificates via ACME.

 The use of hosting providers is a particular risk for ACME validation.
 If the